amirfpj/GriefDefender-to-GriefPrevention-convertor/README.md

 # GriefDefender to GriefPrevention convertor
- it's a python script that convert the data of minecraft pluigin called GriefDefender to GriefPrevention
+ it's a python script that convert the data of minecraft plugin called GriefDefender to GriefPrevention
 # Make sure that the ClaimData folder is in the same folder as convertor.py